techsoft3d/hc-caas-usermanagement/README.md

 app.use(express.static(path.join(__dirname, 'public')));

-const caasUserManagement = require('hc-caas-user-management');
+const caasUserManagement = require('ts3d.hc.caas.usermanagement');
-caasAc.start(app, null,{createSession:true, sessionSecret:"12345"});
+caasUserManagement.start(app, null,{createSession:true, sessionSecret:"12345"});

 app.listen(3000);

 ```

 ### Client Side
 1. Add 'caasu.min.js' to your client-side project.
 The client-side library is included in the dist folder of this repository.
+`<script type="text/javascript" src="js/caasu.min.js"></script>`
-2. Create a new CaasUserManagementClient object with `const caasac = new CaasUserManagementClient(serverip);`
+2. Create a new CaasUserManagementClient object, specifying the server address.
+` myUserManagmentClient = new CaasU.CaasUserManagementClient(serveraddress); `
 3. See the various demos and Reference Manual for further API usage.

 ## More details on the Server